 In spite of the fact that India is undergoing a population explosion, there are some places where you can hardly find any companion.
-Would you believe if I tell you there are still some places that are if not completely untouched, but still remain a secret for many?
+Would you believe if I tell you there are still some places that are if not completely untouched but still remain a secret for many?
 Daringabdi in Odisha is one such place that witnesses heavy snowfall every year!!
 In a few moments, I’m going to take you on a tour of 20 most isolated places in India that involve everything from virgin beaches and secluded islands to the loneliest valleys.
-Read on!
+Read on to find out more!

 Solitude is the soul’s holiday, an opportunity to stop doing for others and to surprise and delight ourselves instead.

 After my frequent dose of offbeat places along with their jaw-dropping information and pictures, I’m sure the caption “offbeat place” is not alien to you anymore.
 I’m not going to stop flooding and surprising you with related posts, thereby helping you make travel savvy.
 And with some real hot flight deals going on domestic flight bookings, this is indeed the perfect time to ditch your work and take one hell of a trip to self-discovery.

 Here’s a list of 20 most isolated places in India

 1. Phugtal Monastery, Ladakh